Greater London Built-up Area: History

 The density gradient of industrialising cities has tended to follow a specific pattern: the density of the centre of the city would rise during urbanisation and the population would remain heavily concentrated in the city centre with a rapid decline in settlement towards the periphery.
 Then, with continued economic growth and the expanding networks of public transport, people (particularly the middle-class) would then slowly migrate towards the suburbs, gradually softening the population density gradient.
 This point was generally reached when the city reached a certain stage of economic development.
-In London, this point was reached in the first half of the nineteenth century, in Paris toward the end of the century and in New York City at the turn of the twentieth.
+In London, this point was reached in the first half of the nineteenth century, in Paris towards the end of the century and in New York City at the turn of the twentieth.

 However, London had been sprawling out of its medieval confines within the City since the eighteenth century, when the city experienced its first great urban surge.
 Areas to the west of Westminster were increasingly built up for the wealthy, to live in the suburbs of the city.

 A dramatic increase in the city's urban sprawl began in the nineteenth century when labourers flocked from the countryside to work in the new factories that were then springing up.
 Large developments of small terraced houses began to appear and the new public transport systems – (the Tube, buses and trams) – allowed workers to commute into the city daily.
 Suburban districts also sprung up around the city centre to accommodate those who wanted to escape the squalid conditions of the industrial town.